How To Make Electronic Music: The Complete Guide

 We did an entire guide on the Best Studio Headphones where we compiled the opinions and recommendations from hundreds of forum threads to come up with the winners.
-For under $100, you can’t do much better than the KRK KNS 8400 Studio Headphones (which actually came in 5th place on a list of 67 headphones, which is fantastic considering their price).
-If you are really strapped for cash but need to get started with some decent over-ear production headphones, go with the Sennheiser HD 202 II (Amazon’s #1 best sellers in the Over-Ear Headphones category, with a ridiculously high amount of good customer reviews).
+For under $100, you can’t do much better than the Sennheiser HD 280 Pro Headphones (which actually got a top 5 spot on a list of dozens of headphones, which is fantastic considering their price).
+If you are really strapped for cash but need to get started with some decent over-ear production headphones, go with the Sennheiser HD 202 II which got a ridiculously high number of good customer reviews.

 4. Studio Monitor Speakers

 Necessity: Optional at first